viridia/certainty/README.md

 ensure(somePromise).failsWith(someReason);
 ```

-Note that the return value of the assertion methods are 'thenable', so if you are testing using
+The return value of the assertion methods are 'thenable', so if you are testing using
 Mocha, you can return the result of the assertion from your test method, which will cause Mocha
 to wait until your promise is resolved.